About Operation Habitat

 Chances are that if you’ve got a home or place of business, then you probably already have a wildlife habitat and just don’t know it.
-Even if you do not have a natural passion for horticulture, you can create an interesting, relaxing oasis to watch the energetic birds and butterflies on just a little spit of land.
-By creating landscaped islands and natural corridors of plants, you will be invited to the out-of-doors to an oasis of calm that will fill your senses – and you will be doing your part to help support the little critters that share our earth.
-Living Green.
+Even if you don’t have a natural passion for horticulture, you can create an interesting, relaxing oasis to watch the energetic birds and butterflies on just a little spit of land.
+By creating landscaped islands and natural corridors of plants, you will be invited to the out-of-doors oasis of calm that will fill your senses – and you will be doing your part to help support the little critters that share our earth.

 Even a small water feature or puddle area will be used by wildlife.
 Bird Baths and Fountains – empty and clean every few days to prevent mosquito breeding and bacterial contamination.
 Simply scrub with a brush.
 No soap or bleach please!